linleybird/docs/tapi/default.md

 }
 ```

-The folloing request will exclude unneeded information on all contained stop, line and fare product resources in order to reduce the payload.
+The following request will exclude unneeded information on all contained stop, line and fare product resources in order to reduce the payload.

 ##### Sample response